voidberg/sdl_webassembly_demo/README.md

 It is inspired by the ZX Spectrum game GlugGlug.

-The various assets used are licensed using their original licenses listed in [graphics.txt](graphics.txt).
+The various assets used are licensed using their original licenses listed in [graphics.md](graphics.md).

 ## Building
 * `make` builds a Mac or Linux version.